lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project1.md

 cleaner, simpler, or more elegant way of doing that?"
 Starting here, and from this project on, all assignments will have a portion of the grade designated to readability.

+Some things you can think about for writing readable code:
+* using meaningful identifiers (variable names, method names)
+* indent statement blocks
+* organize your class as follows:
+  * constants (`final` variables)
+  * instance variables (also known as fields)
+  * constructors
+  * methods
+* use comments to explain ambigiuous or confusing constructs
+* come back to your code a day or two after writing it and see if the way you solved the problem could be improved, or if you need to add comments

 ### Fields
 * 5 points - the constant `ROUGHLY_PI` belongs to the `Calculator` class as a